The Broken Tea Cup

 ~

 “Hi, Mr. Mundlebranch,” greeted Julan’s mother.
 “Can you recommend books for two customers who need cheering-up?
-We’re in the doghouse for breaking a prized tea cup that belonged to Julan’s grandmother.
-Gran considered it to be a family heirloom.”
+We’re in the doghouse for breaking a prized tea cup that belonged to Julan’s grandmother.”

 Happy to see two of his regular visitors, Mundlebranch smiled and nodded, then held up his index finger, signaling he’d return in a minute.